andyp1223/Project1-Group3/README.md

 ## Top Recipes

 ## Purpose
-A website that offers you a divers search of recipes allowing you to save your favorite recipes.
+A website that offers you a diverse search of recipes allowing you to save your favorite recipes.
-Most of the recipes provides a wine pairing sugestion, you can use the wigdet to search for wines to complement your meal.
+Most of the recipes provide a wine pairing suggestion, you can use the widget to search for wines to complement your meal.

 ## Built With
 * HTML